Christian-DAntonio/ChristiansBookStoreW23/README.txt

  So i finally got that IdentityDb context problem solved a bit by installing a certain apckage onto the thing.
 The actual site still runs like normal
  2:46
  So i went back onto some of the previous steps and redid some of the past parts.
 The site is still running fine.
+ 3:39PM
+ Well, i tryed to catch up and I did made some changes.
+I got further in the actual project and got 3/4s of the actual project to work, but overall I couldn't get the things to work fully.
+ At least I tried.